-In determining a Pro-rata Award wage it is important to compare the skill, or indicative tasks required to be undertaken by an employee covered by the award and remunerated accordingly against the ability of a person with a disability to undertake the same tasks at the same level of performance.
-Additional to this comparison is the need for the organisation to take into consideration the provision of additional support to people with a disability that would not be required to an employee in an open employment environment.
-Those additional services include:
+For employees with a disability when determining a Pro-rata Award wage it is important to compare the skill, or indicative tasks required to be undertaken by an employee covered by the award and remunerated accordingly against the ability of a person with a disability to undertake the same tasks at the same level of performance.
+Additional to this comparison is the need for the organisation to take into consideration the provision of additional support to people with a disability and the measure of performance that would not be required of an employee in an open employment environment.
+That additional support and performance measures include: